 You must make your application for a caravan site licence to the local authority in whose area the land situated.
 Your application must be in writing and include details of the land the application concerns and any other information required by the local authority.

 It is in the public interest that East Cambridgeshire District Council must process your application before it can be granted.
 If you have not received a response to your application within a reasonable period, please contact us.
-You can do this online if you applied through the UK Welcomes service or use the contact details below.
+You can do this online if you applied through the UK Welcomes service (external link) or use the contact details below.

-The Licensing Section, East Cambridgeshire District Council, The Grange, Nutholt Lane, Ely, Cambs, CB7 4EE
+Environmental Health (Domestic), East Cambridgeshire District Council, The Grange, Nutholt Lane, Ely, Cambs, CB7 4EE